 Hire an Experienced Louisiana Criminal Defense Attorney to Handle Your Drug Charges

-Hiring an experienced Louisiana criminal defense attorney like Michael J. Vergis gives you your best chance at dropping or reducing your drug charges.
-Michael Vergis has helped numerous people among North Louisiana successfully fight their drug charges and ensure they get the best possible outcome for their situation.
+Rest assured, hiring an experienced Louisiana criminal defense attorney like Michael J. Vergis gives you your best chance at reaching the most desirable resolution for your legal matter.
+A renowned attorney in Bossier and Shreveport, Michael Vergis has helped numerous people across the region successfully fight their drug charges and ensure they get the best possible outcome for their situation.
 His creative approach to handling even the most difficult cases and his dedication to resolving his clients’ legal issues have made him a highly sought-after private attorney in City, State, and Federal courts.
 Whether it be a small misdemeanor possession charge or a serious drug felony, the Law Offices of Michael J. Vergis can give you your best shot at freedom.
-Contact us today to learn more.
+Call our law firm for your free initial consultation today.